nothings/stb/tests/oversample/README.md

 So, setting oversampling of 2x2 in stb_truetype is equivalent to caching each character in 4 different variations, 1 for each subpixel position in a 2x2 set.

+The advantage of this formulation is that no changes are required to the rendering code; the exact same quad-rendering code works, it just uses different texture coordinates.
+(Note this does potentially increase texture bandwidth for text rendering since we end up minifying the texture without using mipmapping, but you probably are not going to be fill-bound by your text rendering.)